selimslab/selimslab.github.io/_NOTES/essais/creativity.md

 ---
-tags: soc essais sk bus
+tags: soc essais skills bus
 ---

 Good ideas are in plain sight.
 They are about reordering existing + connecting + right timing.